Thomas Edd Mayfield: Biography

-On October 28, 1951, Mayfield made the first of his 19 recordings with Bill Monroe and His Bluegrass Boys, but he left the group within a year and was replaced by Jimmy Martin.
-In 1954, when Martin had left the band, Mayfield rejoined the Bluegrass Boys.
-A few months later, he left the group again.

 In early 1958, Mayfield returned to Monroe for the last time.
-He contracted leukemia, became ill while on the road with the band, and within 3 days of being stricken, died at a hospital in Bluefield, West Virginia.
+He contracted leukemia, became ill while on the road with the band, and within three days of being stricken, died at a hospital in Bluefield, West Virginia.
 He was 32.
 Services for Mayfield were held at the First Baptist Church in Dimmitt.
 The burial took place at Castro County Memorial Cemetery.
 Mayfield was married to Jo McLain and the couple had two sons, Freddie and Carl.
 After Mayfield's death, his sons were raised by his brother Smokey.